Pharasmanes II

-Pharasmanes II the Valiant or the Brave (ფარსმან II ქველი) was a king (mepe) of Iberia (Kartli) from the Pharnavazid dynasty, contemporary of the Roman emperor Hadrian (r.
+Pharasmanes II the Valiant or the Brave (ფარსმან II ქველი) was a king (mepe) of Iberia (Kartli) from the Pharnavazid dynasty, and a contemporary of the Roman emperor Hadrian (r.
 117–138).
-Professor Cyril Toumanoff suggests AD 116–132 as the years of Pharasmanes’ reign.
-He features in several Classical accounts.
+Professor Cyril Toumanoff suggests AD 116–132 as the period of Pharasmanes' reign.
+He is mentioned in several Classical accounts.

 Life

 The medieval Georgian annals report Pharasmanes' joint rule with Pharasmanes Avaz, diarchs (one source has the extra pair: Rok and Mihrdat), but several modern scholars consider the Iberian diarchy unlikely as it is not corroborated by the contemporary evidence.
 Pharasmanes is reported to have been the son of his predecessor, King Amazasp I. He is said to have married Ghadana, daughter of King Vologases I of Armenia.
 According to the medieval Life of Kings, the traditional friendship of the two dyarchy soured at the instigation of the Iranian wife of Mihrdat.
 Toumanoff regards this information a back-projection of the historically recorded enmity of Pharasmanes I of Iberia and his brother Mithridates of Armenia.
 The chronicle then continues a story of an Armenian-Roman alliance and their invasion of the Iranian-backed Iberia in which Pharasmanes finds his death.